E3SM-Project/e3sm_data_docs/docs/source/v2/simulation_locations.rst

 For more information, refer to `zstash usage <https://e3sm-project.github.io/zstash/_build/html/master/usage.html#extract>`_.

-If you do not have access to NERSC, you can download simulation data directly through the  NERSC HPSS `web interface <https://portal.nersc.gov/archive/home/projects/e3sm/www/WaterCycle/E3SMv2>`_.
+**If you do not have access to NERSC**, you can download simulation data directly through the  NERSC HPSS `web interface <https://portal.nersc.gov/archive/home/projects/e3sm/www/WaterCycle/E3SMv2>`_.
 Note that this will be slow and inefficient since you'll have to download the tar files.